hudsonrio/hudsonrio.github.io/_posts/2016-7-14-Titantic_Features_Bagging_and_More.md

 1. dropping each of these passengers with no ages (177 of my training set of 891) from the dataset and keeping Age as a feature
 1. dropping age as a feature

 My first option was inadequate because it meaningfully changed the distribution of age across the boat.
 Look at the histogram above - about 3.5% of people on the boat were 28; however, by imputing ages, this number would rise to over a fifth of the boat.
-This would have meaningfully changed how age behaved as a featue, likely hurting out model's predictions.
+This would have meaningfully changed how age behaved as a feature, likely hurting out model's predictions.

 The second and third options were not reasonable for similar reasons: I had a limited number of features, and felt that dropping age or roughly 20% of my dataset would lead to a loss of accuracy that I could not make up no matter how sophisticated and well-tuned my model.